WokeVegan/Emuparadise-Workaround/README.rst

 Emuparadise Workaround
 ======================

-Emuparadise Workaround is exactly what is sounds like.
-It is a command-line tool written in Python that allows you to install games from Emuparadise.
+Emuparadise Workaround is a command-line tool written in Python that allows you to install games from Emuparadise.

 Requirements
 ************
 - Python 3.6+
-- requests library
+- See requirements.txt for required python packages
+- 7zip (optional); if you have 7zip installed, you can extract .7z files with -e

 Commands
 ********